Donna Gregory, MBA, CTRS

 Kathryn Elokdah, CTRS, MEd, ATP

-Kathryn Elokdah is a recreational therapist in the Recreational Therapy Section at the NIH Clinical Center.
+Kathryn Elokdah is a recreational therapist at the NIH Clinical Center.
 She received her Bachelor of Science degree in Therapeutic Recreation and her master of education degree in Recreation Administration from Temple University.
 She is accredited by the Rehabilitation Engineering and Assistive Technology Society of North America as an Assistive Technology Provider.
 Her clinical area of expertise focuses on individuals with physical disability, with 20+ years as clinical manager for inpatient, outpatient and community physical medicine and rehabilitation programs.
 She has taught at Temple University, administered a camp for physically disabled adults, lead disabled sports clubs and expos (cycling, bowling, fishing, swimming, aerobic exercise), lead an Amputee Support Group, managed the Southeastern PA public transit functional testing site, edited the NJ/E PA TRA newsletter, and has presented locally and nationally on recreational therapy topics.

 Robin M. Greenfield, MA, CTRS

-Robin M. Greenfield is a Supervisor/recreational therapist in Recreational Therapy at the NIH Clinical Center.
+Robin M. Greenfield is a Supervisor/recreational therapist at the NIH Clinical Center.
 She received a Bachelor of Science degree in recreation with an emphasis in therapy and a Masters of Arts degree in rehabilitation counseling from the University of Maryland.
 She has 30 years of experience in the field of recreational therapy with the following diagnostic populations; mental health, spinal cord injuries, traumatic brain injuries and neurologic disorders.
 Robin's current responsibilities include providing clinical services to the National Institutes of Neurological Disorders and Stroke and the National Institute of Mental Health Affective Disorder inpatient units.
 Her interests include adapting and utilizing a variety of treatment interventions along with program development.

 Laura M. Herbert, CTRS